bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 Those commands can be found in Repository > Team > Git menu.

+#### Conflict management

+The use of Git often lead to conflicts when contributions are merged.
+There is different ways to manage conflicts, with a diff tool, in a text editor...
+Bonita Studio integrates the default merge tool of EGit.
+Here are some hints on how to resolve conflicts using EGit: [Manage conflicts using EGit](http://wiki.eclipse.org/EGit/User_Guide#Resolving_a_merge_conflict).

 #### Advanced Git commands

-Git worklow offers a lot of other features (branch, tags, rebase...) that are not integrated in Bonita Studio.
+Git worklow offers a lot of other features that are not directly integrated in Bonita Studio.
 You can still use them using the command line interface ([available here](https://git-scm.com/download/)).
 To retrieve the location of your repository on your filesystem go to <bonita_studio_install_dir>/workspace/<name_of_the_repository>.

 ### SVN